postmanlabs/postman-code-examples/examples/hubspot-api-explorer/README.md

 ## Conversations

-Below are real Q&A exchanges between a human (🧑) and an AI agent (🤖) that uses Postman's MCP tools to search collections, inspect requests, and answer questions about the HubSpot API.
+Below are Q&A exchanges between a human (🧑) and an AI agent (🤖) that uses Postman's MCP tools to search collections, inspect requests, and answer questions about the HubSpot API.

 ### 🧑 **Tell me about each of the collections in HubSpot's public workspace.**